10 Steps to Your Dream Home: How to Self Build Your Own House

 by Chris Batesmith

-But where to start with self building a dream home?
-From finding land to planning permission and finances to build systems, here we’ve set out the 10 steps to follow to create a perfect home that meets your needs.
+So where to start when building your own house from scratch?
+From finding land to planning permission and self build costs to structural systems, here we’ve set out the 10 steps to follow to build a new home that meets your needs.

 Here are our tips for maximising your chances of finding the perfect plot: